 A highly addictive food from Cyprus, this brined cheese is made with a mixture of goat and sheep’s milk, which has a very high melting point that’s ideal for grilling or frying.

 Set with rennet, the absence of bacteria makes it very unusual and reminds many of mozzarella.
-Over time, due to increased popularity, cow’s milk is also being used in sparse proportions.
+Over time, due to increased popularity, cow’s milk is also being used in small proportions.

-White in color, rubbery, and salty, it has no distinct flavor, which makes it the perfect addition to almost anything, including soups, salads, sandwiches, and meals.
+White in colour, rubbery, and salty, it has no distinct flavour, which makes it the perfect addition to almost anything, including soups, salads, sandwiches, and meals.

 Believe it or not, hot Halloumi goes really well with watermelon.